ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/setting_up_variants_from_external_source.md

     silver_eshop.default.catalog_factory.ses_product: createOrderableProductNode
     ```

-Because in this example (standard implementation), the variants are stored as Content items of the same Content Type as regular products (`ses_product`),
+`createCatalogElement()` must do additional differentiation when to call the method `createOrderableProductNode()` and when `createVariantProductNode()`
-`createCatalogElement()` must do additional differentiation when to call the method `createOrderableProductNode()` and when `createVariantProductNode()` (see below).
+because in the below example (standard implementation), the variants are stored as Content items of the same Content Type as regular products (`ses_product`),.
-In the default implementation the factory calls the `createVariantProductNode()` method whenever [EzMatrix with variants](../catalog_features/product_variants/product_variants.md) is filled.
+In the default implementation the factory calls the `createVariantProductNode()` method whenever [eZ Matrix with variants](../catalog_features/product_variants/product_variants.md) is filled.

 You can adapt this behavior.
-For example, you can receive a special flag from ERP that tells you if the product is a variant.
+For example, you can receive a special flag from ERP that informs you if the product is a variant.

 ??? note "Example"